 - outside of solar energy zones (SEZs), and

-- not otherwise excluded under the Solar PEIS ROD
+- not otherwise excluded under the 2012 Western Solar Plan

-The requirements of the 2012 Solar PEIS ROD are applicable to all applications filed in variance areas after October 28, 2011.
+The requirements of the 2012 Western Solar Plan are applicable to all applications filed in variance areas after October 28, 2011.
 The BLM will consider right-of-way (ROW) applications for utility-scale solar energy development in variance areas on a case‑by‑case basis based on environmental considerations; coordination with appropriate Federal, State, and local agencies and tribes; and public outreach.
 This evaluation is referred to as the variance process.

-Maps of Variance Areas in the six state Solar PEIS study area are available and can be viewed in the interactive Web‑based Solar Energy Environmental Mapper.
+Maps of Variance Areas in the six-state 2012 Solar PEIS study area are available on the Maps page.
 Changes in Land Use Plans over time may result in changes to Exclusion and Variance areas.

 The BLM will process renewable energy applications for solar energy ROW grants in variance areas according to the regulations at 43 CFR 2800 and subparts as outlined under Non-Competitive Process.

-- The Solar PEIS ROD also established programmatic design features that are required for utility-scale solar energy development on BLM-administered lands in the six-states covered.
+- The 2012 Western Solar Plan also established programmatic design features that are required for utility-scale solar energy development on BLM-administered lands in the six-states covered.
 These programmatic design features avoid, minimize, and mitigate adverse impacts on resources of concern

 The components of the variance process are explained below: